Leverage Federated Data to Fight Financial Crime with Feedzai Risk Ledger

 In commerce, a frictionless customer experience is a big competitive advantage.
 Every fraud prevention system misfires once in a while.
 This is a consequence of making decisions based on little data.
 Just like juries are composed of more than one person, your data strengthened with consortium data will provide more robust decisions and reduce the false positives that can introduce friction for good customers.

 Feedzai is deeply committed to fighting financial crime through robust solutions to manage risk and keep customers safe.
 Risk Ledger is the result of Feedzai’s continuous work to provide risk departments with the best access and visual insights about financial crime patterns.
 It follows the recently-launched Feedzai Genome, a tool that uses graphic link analysis on top of Feedzai’s advanced AI platform to find networks and patterns of financial crime more effectively and faster than ever before.
-By plugging directly into Genome, Risk Ledger supercharges risk analysts’ workflows.
+By plugging directly into Genome, Risk Ledger supercharges risk and compliance teams.

 - Platform & Technology